-Being a flower enthusiast you can imagine my reaction once I realised this chandelier was made from actual flowers !
+Being a flower enthusiast you can imagine my reaction once I realized this chandelier was made from actual flowers!

-This is a hotel that really knows how to treat its guests .
-Absolutely everything was impeccable .
-The suite , the restaurants , the staff .
+This is a hotel that really knows how to treat its guests.
+Absolutely everything was impeccable.
+Our suite, the restaurants, the staff.
 We could not have felt more welcome or looked after.

 Upon arrival I was presented with this beautiful flower hand bracelet made from Jasmin flower that smelled so Devine.
 The smell of Jasmin will now forever evoke memory's of such a beautiful trip